 Dr. Albin says many children in foster care experience something similar to the Post Traumatic Stress Disorder (PTSD) that is commonly seen in veterans, and their behavior is often misunderstood.
 “Trauma can affect children in every area of their lives, including sleep, nutrition and eating, toileting, and behavior.
 I teach families to recognize the symptoms of trauma and to take a different approach in parenting these children.”

-Now, Dr. Albin spends about half her time seeing children in foster care in the Rees-Jones Center, and she prioritizes training residents and students to view traumatized patients through a new lens.
+Now, Dr. Albin spends time prioritizing training residents and students to view traumatized patients through a new lens.
 Another priority for Dr. Albin centers on improving the transitions that occur within the foster care system, such as when children move between environments, and for those who age out of the system.
 The rest of her time is spent seeing patients of all ages at her combined Med-Peds practice at UT Southwestern.

 “Even during routine visits, we spend more time with the patient, and it gives us a chance to check in with the child about more than their presenting symptoms,” she says.
 “We also use the opportunity to engage the caregiver, both to ensure they understand the child’s unique needs and that they feel equipped to handle it.
 Foster parents need more support than they typically get.
 Their job is a hard one.”